Enterprise SSO authentication flows

 While IdP-initiated flows might offer convenience, they are also susceptible to security risks, such as meddler-in-the-middle (MITM) attacks.
 A bad actor might hijack the IdP response to gain access to a compromised account.

-When enabling an IdP-initiated flow, it is possible for Clerk to receive unsolicited authentication requests, which neither the SP nor IdP can verify were initiated by the specified user.
+When enabling an IdP-initiated flow, it's possible for Clerk to receive unsolicited authentication requests, which neither the SP nor IdP can verify were initiated by the specified user.
 Additionally, a bad actor could intercept the IdP response and replace it, performing a CSRF attack to sign in as the attacker.

 Clerk's security measures